-As of the Effective Date, GSBE as the new issuer will assume all obligations of GSW under or in connection with the Transferred Securities, including making any payments due to youand managing the lifecycle of that product.
+As of the Effective Date, GSBE as the new issuer assumed all obligations of GSW under or in connection with the Transferred Securities, including making any payments due to youand managing the lifecycle of that product.

-Who will be the Calculation Agent under the Transferred Securities after the Effective Date?
+Who is the Calculation Agent under the Transferred Securities after the Effective Date?

-As of the Effective Date of the transfer, GSBE will take on the role as Calculation Agent under the Transferred Securities, which until the Effective Date was exercised by GSI.
+As of the Effective Date of the transfer, GSBE took on the role as Calculation Agent under the Transferred Securities, which until the Effective Date was exercised by GSI.